Our parents/grandparents, Ed and Norma Mitchell, founded the company in 1958 with three men’s suits, a coffee pot and a dream…

 October 2014 saw the launch of our long-awaited e-commerce site.
 Committed to delivering a unique retail experience, we took our time in considering how to best offer the convenience of electronic shopping, while also delivering on our standards for extraordinary customer service in an online environment.
 Our e-commerce site is designed to be a true extension of our store, offering proprietary, never-before-seen customer service features.

-In our latest chapter we have partnered with Mario Bisio of Marios in Seattle and Portland, and Marios 3.10 in Bridgeport Village.
+In September 2015, we partnered with Mario Bisio of Marios in Seattle and Portland, and Marios 3.10 in Bridgeport Village.
 Mario Bisio, Sr. founded the business in the 1960’s, and under the leadership of his son Mario Bisio, Jr. it has expanded to offer three retail stores and has become a leading fashion destination in the Pacific Northwest.
 Mario and his family have been great friends of ours for well over 15 years; we couldn’t find a more synergistic business to partner with.

 As we have grown over the years to offer eight locations across four brands, we formed a new entity called “Mitchell Stores”.
 We chose this name because the stores we’ve acquired are also family businesses and we are proud to still be working with members of their founding families.
 The name also conveys that our business is built on relationships… amongst our associates, designers, and of course, our customers.